Deterministic microwave-optical transduction based on quantum teleportation

 The coherent conversion of quantum states between microwave and optical frequencies have been proposed using various platforms including nanomechanics~\cite{andrews2014bidirectional,bochmann2013nanomechanical}, electro-optics~\cite{Tsang2010,Tsang2011,fan2018superconducting,xu2020bidirectional}, magnons~\cite{hisatomi2016bidirectional,williamson2014magneto}, rare-earth-ion crystals~\cite{bartholomew2020chip}, and cold atoms~\cite{hafezi2012atomic}.
 Regardless of the physical implementations, an interaction Hamiltonian performing beam-splitter operations in the frequency domain is used in all schemes to directly transduce quantum states between microwave and optical frequencies.
 However, it is still challenging to realize a transduction system with high efficiency and low added noise, which are required for high-fidelity quantum state conversion.
-Other than direct transmission, quantum communications can also be realized efficiently with pre-shared entanglement and quantum teleportation~\cite{bennett1993,braunstein1998,pirandola2006}.
+Other than direct transmission, quantum communications can also be realized efficiently with shared entanglement and classical communication~\cite{bennett1993,braunstein1998,pirandola2006,barzanjeh2012reversible,zhang2018quantum,lau2019high,rueda2019electro,zhong2020proposal}.
 A recent study~\cite{zhong2020proposal} proposed a scheme to establish time-bin entanglement and perform teleportation to transfer time-bin encoded qubits between microwave and optical frequencies.
 However, unlike direct conversion, the simple time-bin entanglement is incapable of transducing complex quantum states such as cat states and Gottesman–Kitaev-Preskill (GKP) states~\cite{gottesman2001}, which are important for robust quantum operations against loss and noise~\cite{gottesman2001,noh2019encoding,fluhmann2019encoding,campagne2020quantum,grimm2020stabilization,rozpkedek2020quantum,fukui2020all,ma2021quantum,wu2021}.
 The probabilistic nature of time-bin entanglement generation also renders difficulty in achieving a high conversion rate.
+This issue can be resolved by using continuous-variable quantum teleportation~\cite{braunstein1998,pirandola2006,barzanjeh2012reversible,rueda2019electro}.